tinosteinort/beanrepository/README.md

 ## Singleton Scope ##

 To see how to create a Singleton with the `BeanRepository`, see the Example above.
-It is guaranteed, that only one (and same) Instance of a Singleton Bean is in use.
+It is guaranteed, that only one (and the same) Instance of the Class is provided by the `BeanRepository`.

 ## Instance Scope ##